 The IFC advises the Board on matters relating to District finances.
 Typical duties include the annual review of reserve & investment policies, the Comprehensive Annual Financial Report (CAFR), contracts related to financial matters and/or other financial matters, as appropriate.
-Directors Hanson and Sullivan presently serve on the IFC.
+Directors Brown and Omsted presently serve on the IFC.

 Human Resources Committee (HRC)

 The HRC advises the Board on matters relating to District personnel.
 Typical duties include review personnel policies and other personnel matters, as appropriate.
-Directors Omsted and Brown presently serve on the HRC.
+President Hanson and Vice President Sullivan presently serve on the HRC.

 Engineering Committee (EC)

 The EC advises the Board on matters relating to District’s Technical Operations and Capital Programs.
 Typical duties include review the District’s Capital Improvement and Capital Acquisition Programs, contracts related to engineering and construction services, and/or review other Capital Improvement matters, as appropriate.
-Directors Brown and Omsted presently serve on the EC.
+Directors Roesink and Brown presently serve on the EC.

 Community Affairs Committee (CAC)

 The CAC advises the Board on matters relating to the District’s public information and outreach programs.
 Typical duties include review of the production of the District’s biannual newsletters, the Teacher Grant Program, contracts related to public information, and/or review other public information and outreach matters, as appropriate.
-Directors Sullivan and Brown presently serve on the CAC.
+Vice President Sullivan and Director Roesink presently serve on the CAC.